Common Signs and Symptoms of Anorexia Nervosa

 Dry, Thinning Hair

-People with AN may experience hair loss, often caused by a lack of protein, essential fatty acids, vitamins, minerals and other nutrients in the diet.
-Hair is particularly dependent on nutrients that must be obtained outside the body, or through diet, for growth and luminance.
+People with AN may experience hair loss, often caused by a lack of protein, essential fatty acids, vitamins, minerals, and other nutrients in their diet.19 Hair is particularly dependent on nutrients that must be obtained outside the body or through diet for growth and luminance.

-When the body is not getting enough of these nutrients, it may divert resources away from hair growth and towards more essential functions, leading to hair loss.
+When the body is not getting enough of these nutrients, it may divert resources away from hair growth and towards more essential functions, leading to hair loss.19

 Cold Intolerance

-People with AN also often experience slow metabolism, due to a combination of malnutrition and generally using their digestive system less.
-Among the cascade of ill effects this can cause in the body is decreased body temperature regulation, which will also lead to cold intolerance.
+People with AN also often experience a low basal metabolic rate due to a combination of malnutrition and generally using their digestive system less.
+This can lead to the sensation of often feeling cold, particularly feeling cold hands.20

 Fatigue and Low Energy Levels